Topic

 5.1 Place of application

-However, applicants who can document skilled worker qualifications can submit an application from Norway, cf. Section 10-1 first paragraph letter (a) of the Immigration Regulations.
+Applicants who can document skilled worker qualifications can submit an application from Norway, cf. section 10-1 first paragraph letter (a) of the Immigration Regulations.
 It is a condition that the applicant has legal residence in Norway when the application is submitted, cf. third paragraph of the provision.
+For citizens of Andorra, Japan and New Zealand, the agreements have a requirement that a residence permit must be granted before entry into Norway.
+See section 3.5 for the significance of this.

 5.2 Documentation requirements